-Whether you’re starting seeds off in the cold, winter months, encouraging cuttings to root or raising tender plants originally from warmer climates, a heat source will help create the best conditions to nurture them.
+Whether you’re starting seeds off in these cold, winter months, encouraging cuttings to root or raising tender plants originally from warmer climates, a heat source will help create the best conditions to nurture them.
 Heated propagators are an ideal accessory which, depending on the type you choose, either offers a consistent, ambient temperature or can be set at a particular temperature to suit your needs.

-Because of our cooler temperatures, plants like tomatoes, chilli and bell peppers and squashes need a long growing season so that they have time to grow, produce fruit and for those fruit to ripen.
+Because of our cooler temperatures, plants like tomatoes, chilli and bell peppers and squashes need a long growing season so that they have time to grow, produce fruit and for the fruit to ripen.
 Germinating them indoors in a heated propagator early in the year, when outside it would be much too cold for them to grow, ensures they get the long growing season they need.

 How to choose a heated propagator